If I Stand on My Toes, I Can Touch the Ceiling at the Ivy

 The title piece of the show, If I Stand on My Toes, I Can Touch the Ceiling is an almost levitating woman, hanging from a fingertip.
 Master Warhol is another piece in varicoloured editions, the mini artist-model looking at the world through a cine-camera.
 Skilled, but light on the kind of background research usually expected of fine art, Schoony’s work nonetheless has visual impact.

-If I Stand on My Toes, I Can Touch the Ceiling was at The Ivy Club on 9th August 2013, for further information visit here.
+If I Stand on My Toes, I Can Touch the Ceiling was at The Ivy Club on 9th August 2013.
+For further information visit the club’s website here.